-Welcome to the Master of Arts in Fine Art & Design: Lens-based Media at the Piet Zwart Institute (PZI), which is a part of the Willem de Kooning Academy (WdKA) and Hogeschool Rotterdam (HR).
+Welcome to the Master of Arts in Fine Art & Design: Experimental Publishing (MAFAD:XPUB or XPUB) at the Piet Zwart Institute (PZI), which is a part of the Willem de Kooning Academy (WdKA) and Hogeschool Rotterdam (HR).
 The various courses and facilities of PZI are situated near each other in the heart of Rotterdam's city centre.